 Eating in Casperia

 Casperia has several different options for eating out.
 The cuisine here is rustic and simple and the food served in the restaurants and eateries is quite good.
-Some of the dishes typical to Casperia are the Stringozzi pasta, fregniacce which is a fried pancake with spicy sauce, coniglio alla cacciatore which is rabbit in red wine and porcini mushrooms with fallone which is a pizza bread stuffed with vegetables.
+Some of the dishes typical to Casperia are the Stringozzi pasta, fregniacce which is a fried pancake with spicy sauce, coniglio alla cacciatore which is a rabbit in red wine, and porcini mushrooms with Fallone which is a pizza bread stuffed with vegetables.
 Some of the best places to try in Casperia for dining are Osteria Vigna and il Terebinto.
 Those who like olive oil have many different opportunities in Casperia.
-The town is known for its many olive grooves which produce a variety of olive oils.
+The town is known for its many olive groves which produce a variety of olive oils.
 There are a few farm owners who take tourists on tour to the grooves and offer olive oil and wine tasting sessions.
-The Johnny Madge olive oil tour is one such tour which takes visitors to the grooves and provides tasting of different types of olive oils along with traditional dishes like sausages, cabbage and ham rolls, roasted eggplants and a variety of local cheeses, pasta with local vegetables and traditional desserts.
+The Johnny Madge olive oil tour is one such tour that takes visitors to the grooves and provides tasting of different types of olive oils along with traditional dishes like sausages, cabbage and ham rolls, roasted eggplants, and a variety of local cheeses, pasta with local vegetables and traditional desserts.

 Shopping in Casperia

-Casperia is not a tourist oriented destination so there are only a few places to shop.
+Casperia is not a tourist-oriented destination so there are only a few places to shop.
 Most markets and shops in town are the ones where the locals do their shopping.
 Casperia is an agricultural town and it is known for its olive oil.
-The best things to purchase in Casperia are variety of olive oils which are made in the farms located close to the town.
+The best things to purchase in Casperia are a variety of olive oils which are made in the farms located close to the town.
 There are several farms located close to town that will allow visitors to taste olive oil before purchasing them.
 Visitors can also purchase wine and cheese in Casperia.